zjruff/pycnet-audio/docs/index.rst

 	Lists the class scores generated by PNW-Cnet v5 for the set of spectrograms generated from the .wav files listed in CLE_36702_wav_inventory.csv.
 Fields in this file are as follows:

 		Filename
-			Names of each spectrogram image file.
+			Name of each spectrogram image file.
 		[ACCO1, ACGE1, ..., ZOLE1]
 			Class scores for each of the 135 PNW-Cnet v5 target classes for each image.
 Each class score is a decimal value in the range [0,1].
 Higher class scores indicate a stronger match.
 If the class scores were generated using PNW-Cnet v4 then there will instead be 51 class score columns [AEAC, BRCA, ..., ZEMA], but the structure will be the same.